NearNodeFlash/NearNodeFlash.github.io/docs/guides/global-lustre/readme.md

 ## Namespaces

 Note the `spec.namespaces` field.
 For each namespace listed, the `lustre-fs-operator` creates a PV/PVC pair in that namespace.
 This allows pods in that namespace to access global lustre.
+The `default` namespace should appear in this list.
+This makes the `lustrefilesystem` resource available to the `default` namespace, which makes it available to containers (e.g.  container workflows) running in the `default` namespace.
+The `nnf-dm-system` namespace is added automatically - no need to specify that manually here.

-It is recommended to create `lustrefilesystem` resources in the `default` namespace (i.e.
+The `lustrefilesystem` resource itself should be created in the `default` namespace (i.e.
 `metadata.namespace`).
-Adding `lustrefilesystems` to the `nnf-dm-system` namespace can cause issues with namespace deletion if you are undeploying `nnf-dm`.
-This also makes the `lustrefilesystem` resource available to the `default` namespace, which makes it available to containers (e.g. container workflows) running in the `default` namespace.

 ## NNF Data Movement Manager